-Infant, Stimulation and playgroup 6 - 17 months
+Infant, Stimulation and playgroup from 14 to 24 months

 Our Toddler & Playgroup Programs are structured as Full-day and Half-day childcare options.